abinit/abinit/doc/tutorial/compilation.md

 ```

 Note how `/home/gmatteo/local/bin` has been prepended to the previous value of $PATH.
-From now on, we can invoke any executable in $HOME/local/bin by just typing its base name in the shell
+From now on, we can invoke any executable located in $HOME/local/bin by just typing its base name in the shell
 without having to the type the full path.

 Using: